PrEP for Women

 While many HIV advocates believe that PrEP is a good addition to the prevention toolbox, some people disagree.
 Just as adherence is a factor for people living with HIV, some are worried that HIV-negative people may not take the drug as prescribed and therefore PrEP will not be effective.

 There are also concerns that HIV-negative people will use PrEP instead of condoms or other safer sex measures.
-Although PrEP is designed to be used in addition to condoms or other HIV prevention practices, it can be taken without the agreement or knowledge of one's sex partner, for example by a woman whose male partner is not using a condom.
+Although PrEP is designed to be used in addition to condoms or other HIV prevention practices, it can be taken without the agreement or knowledge of one's sex partner, for example by a woman whose male partner is not using a condom or who cannot negotiate condom use (for example, because of intimate partner violence).
 Since condoms, when used properly, are more effective and less expensive than PrEP in preventing HIV, some believe that allowing PrEP may affect traditional HIV prevention efforts.
-PrEP also does not prevent sexually transmitted diseases, such as gonorrhea or syphilis.
+PrEP also does not prevent sexually transmitted infections, such as gonorrhea or syphilis.

-Although PrEP is designed to be used in addition to condoms or other HIV prevention practices, it can be taken without the agreement or knowledge of one's sex partner, for example by a woman whose male partner is not using a condom.
+Although PrEP is designed to be used in addition to condoms or other HIV prevention practices, it can be taken without the agreement or knowledge of one's sex partner, for example by a woman whose male partner is not using a condom or who cannot negotiate condom use.

 If HIV-negative people take PrEP inconsistently, acquire HIV and continue to take the PrEP drug, their virus may become resistant to that drug and to similar HIV medications.
 This not only can reduce treatment options for these people but may transmit drug-resistant HIV to others.